 Groups will meet on a weekly basis and are run from non-police venues, such as schools.

 You’ll wear a Cadet uniform and will be asked to pay a small ‘sub’ of around £10 a month.
 This will only be used for equipment or events that directly benefit Cadets.
 However, personal financial circumstances will be considered.

 Some of the activities you may take part in include:

 • Stewarding local events • Crime prevention stands at community events • Community Speedwatch • Advising the police on youth issues and concerns

 including those vulnerable to crime or social exclusion

 Once you’re 18 you can volunteer as a Cadet Leader or apply for other roles, like Special Constable, PCSO or Police Officer.
 While the Cadet scheme is not a direct entrance into the police, it will give you an insight into policing, build your employability skills and help you make informed career choices.

 Recruitment for Cadets is currently open for;

-Due to the number of cadets already on the waiting lists for Maidstone and Tonbridge Wellswe will not be re-opening them at this time.
+Due to the number of cadets already on the waiting list for Maidstone.
+We will not be re-opening it at this time.